oleander/dotfiles/configs/config/fabric/patterns/create_standup/system.md

 Draft standup notes including tasks completed yesterday, today, and planned tasks.
 Provide a brief update on current work based on the provided diff and comments.

+The meeting mostly constsis of non-tech people so dont talk about code to much.